When This Medicine Should Not Be Used

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Some medicines can affect how oxycodone works.
+- Some foods and medicines may affect how lisinopril works.
 Tell your doctor if you are using any of the following: